smithy-lang/smithy-rs/design/src/rfcs/rfc0025_better_constraint_violations.md

 Additionally, _in framework request deserialization code_:

-- collections whose members are constrained fail upon encountering the first member that violates the constraint; and
+- collections whose members are constrained fail upon encountering the first member that violates the constraint,
 - maps whose keys and/or values are constrained fail upon encountering the first violation; and
+- structures whose members are constrained fail upon encountering the first member that violates the constraint,

 In summary, any shape that is transitively constrained yields types whose constructors (both the internal one and the user-facing one) currently